sjc/jag3d/README.md

 Load the renderer into GPU memory with `LoadAndInitRenderer()`.
 This takes no parameters and will load and initialise the default renderer, built from `renderer.s`.

 If you are not using the GPU for anything else, you can be load and initialise the rendering code once eg. before entering your main game loop.
-Once the init code has been run it is no longer needed and the space it occupied if freed-up for use by the renderer.
+Once the initialisation code has been run it is no longer needed and the space it occupied if freed-up for use by the renderer.

 At the start of each frame, after swapping the screen buffers and making any updates to the camera's position and orientation, call `SetupFrame()`.
 This sets up the camera matrix used by all subsequent calls to the object rendering function.